GLP1.tools

 A common question: "if I stop Levemir, how long does it stay in my body?"

 The standard rule of thumb is that a drug is essentially cleared after 5 half-lives.
-For Levemir: that's approximately 5 times that interval.
+For Levemir: that's approximately 35 hours.
 Effects on appetite, glucose, or other targets persist for a similar period before fully resolving.

 For this compound, downstream effects depend on the cellular pathways involved.